supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-using-sma.md

 ### First-time setup

 Run `SuperMemoAssistant.exe`.
-If you can't find SMA, learn how to [create a shortcut](qs-installation#optional-create-a-shortcut).
+If you can't find SMA, make sure that it is [installed](qs-installation).

 ?> ❔ On the first execution, SMA will ask you for your SuperMemo executable path.